Skip to main content

 WildFly

-The OpenTelemetry JMX Scraper collects 15 WildFly-specific metrics and 18 JVM metrics from WildFly 26+, including Undertow request throughput, error counts, datasource connection pools, and transaction activity.
-WildFly uses a non-standard JMX protocol (remote+http) through its management interface instead of standard JMX/RMI — the scraper connects via port 9990 using the WildFly client libraries.
+The OpenTelemetry JMX Scraper collects 14 WildFly-specific metrics and 19 JVM metrics from WildFly 26+ - Undertow request throughput, 5xx error counts, request duration, datasource connection pools, transaction activity, and HTTP session load.
+WildFly does not expose standard JMX/RMI; it serves JMX through its management interface on port 9990 over the remote+http protocol, so the scraper connects with the WildFly client JAR on its classpath and pushes OTLP to the Collector.
 This guide configures a management user, sets up the scraper with the correct JMX URL, and ships metrics to base14 Scout.

 Prerequisites